ericzhang-cn/full-glyphicons/README.md

 Copy files in "img" and glyphicons.css in "css" to some place in your website.

-Change the relative path in glyphicons.css to point your sprite image files.
+Change the relative path in glyphicons.css to point to your sprite image files.

 Import glyphicons.css in your page like this: